CodyAbode/Capes-Capers/Capes & Capers Rulebook.md

 | 12-13 | +1 | 28-29 | +9 |
 | 14-15 | +2 | 30 | +10 |

 **Hit Points (HP)** are a measure of your current fortitude.
 When your HP hits 0, you are knocked unconscious.
-Your hit point maximum starts equal to your END.
-Every time you gain a level, increase it by half your END score (rounded up).
+Your hit point maximum starts equal to your Endurance.
+Every time you gain a level, increase it by half your Endurance (rounded up).

 **Power Points (PP)** are a measure of your current stamina, and are spent on powers.
-Your Power Point maximum starts equal to your END score.
-Every time you gain a level, increase it by your END Modifier.
+Your Power Point maximum starts equal to your Endurance.
+Every time you gain a level, increase it by your END.

 **Speed** is a measurement of how far in Units you can move per turn.
-It is equal to 5 plus your character's AGI modifier.
+It is equal to 5 plus your character's AGI.

 **Stress** is an indicator of the pressure your character is experiencing.
 It is explained further in the Downtime section.
 It starts at 0.